 Fast on the heels of the announcement of Mini-Kate or Mini-Wills, will come the inevitable proliferation of royal baby shlock, from creepy dolls to serious potraiture.
-But the kitsch and celebration isn't without precedent: Here's some babymania from the past.
-King Edward VI, as painted by Hans Holbein the Younger in 1539.

 The Richard Burton DiariesEdited by Chris Williams (Yale University Press, 693 pp., $35) JUNE 14, 1969, and for a dawn moment he was calm, remembering Wordsworth and Dylan Thomas: “I love my wife.
 I love her dearly.
 Honest.
 Talk about the beauty, silent, bare....
 Sitting on the Thames with the river imitating a blue-grey ghost.
 My God the very houses seem asleep.